How to Choose Age Appropriate Books

 The Good and The Beautiful Book List

-Jenny Phillips, at The Good and the Beautiful, created this downloadable list of recommended books for 2nd through 12th grade.
+Jenny Phillips, at The Good and the Beautiful (TGTB), created this free downloadable list of recommended books for 1st through 12th grade.
 Each book on the list includes a review and is rated based on moral merit, literary merit, and educational value.
 Mrs. Philips excludes any books that have profanity, encourage poor values, or have other inappropriate content.
-To get the free list, you’ll need to sign up for TGTB’s emails.
-A list of books that didn’t make the recommended list are also included in the download, along with an explanation about why the books didn’t make the cut.
+To get the list, you’ll need to sign up for TGTB’s emails.
+A list of books that didn’t make the recommended list is also included in the download, along with an explanation about why the books didn’t make the cut.
 It’s helpful to know why Mrs. Philips chose not to recommend these books.
 You may find that some of the reasons aren’t much of a concern for your family, but there will be other books you’ll definitely want to avoid.
+If you need help determining your child’s reading level, TGTB also provides a free reading level assessment.

 The Read-Aloud Family